Review – Marvel: Ultimate Alliance (Wii)

 Not quite.
 The truth is that the man is just a fan artist that was hired by SNK a few years back, and was somehow given the reigns to the KOF: Maximum Impact series, arguably the most important thing they have going for them right now.
 KOF 2006 (which is really Maximum Impact 2 with a new name) actually answers the question of “if you put a fan in charge of their favorite game, what will you get?”

 But what am I saying?
 This makes it sound as if the game is a trainwreck.
-In fact, it is a fantastic sequel, one that is bigger and better than anything the original had to offer. → Shadow of Read
+In fact, it is a fantastic sequel, one that is bigger and better than anything the original had to offer. → Sounds amazing, I must read it now!

 Review – Sid Meier’s Railroads